 The first of these devices is designed for the bathroom and roughly translates to the ‘Smart Bathroom Heater T1’, which is basically a ceiling fan that can provide cool or warm air, depending on your requirements.
 As it’s HomeKit compatible, we can only assume it would come under some kind of heating or HVAC category.
 It has a 2800W dual motor for rapid heating and is designed to ensure evenly distributed air, thanks to the vent design and control.

-The second product is the Aqara Curtain Motor H1, which works with custom tracking, using a dual motor for controlling curtains on both sides.
+The second product is the Aqara Curtain Motor H1 designed for vertical blinds, works with custom tracking, using a dual motor for controlling vertical blinds on both sides.
 The motor will also be capable of three different speeds, which is something new for Aqara’s curtain motor range.

 Next is another new smart lock – the Aqara D200.
 Like the company’s recent offerings, the A100 (Pro, Zigbee) and the D100 Zigbee, the D200 will work with both Apple Home(Kit) and also Apple HomeKey.
 Like the D100, this lock is fully automated and unlocks via the aforementioned HomeKey feature, as well as fingerprint recognition, keypad, NFC, and manual key, but it also has 3D facial recognition, which sounds similar to the technology used for Apple’s FaceID feature found in newer iPhones.
 This facial recognition technology will also allow the lock to disengage.
 It also has a built-in doorbell…